-The University has entered into several installment purchase agreements for the purchase of equipment reported at \$1,506,420.
-The stated interest rates ranged from 2.43 percent to 3.78 percent.
-Future minimum payments remaining under installment purchase agreements and the present value of the minimum payments as of June 30, 2013, are as follows:
+The University has entered into several installment purchase agreements for the purchase of equipment reported at \$1,006,420.
+The stated interest rate is 3.78 percent.
+Future minimum payments remaining under installment purchase agreements and the present value of the minimum payments as of June 30, 2014, are as follows: